-Whether you started learning Arabic or need to type Arabic characters for whatever reason, finding a solution to typing Arabic can be a little tricky at the beginning.
+Whether you started learning Arabic or need to type Arabic characters for whatever reason with arabic Keyboard Layout, finding a solution to typing Arabic can be a little tricky at the beginning.

 Below is a list of options of Arabic keyboards for Windows users.
 I am listing them in descending order from the best and most convenient solution to the least.